Mazamitla: Geography

 The territory is made up of land belonging to the Tertiary period.
 The land is hilly and broken, its composition is prevalent types luvisol, feozem háplico and litosol.
 The municipality has a land area of 17718 hectares, of which 3495 are used for agriculture, livestock in 3095, 10516 are from forest use, urban land are 206 hectares and 442 hectares have other uses.
 As far as ownership is concerned, an area of 6432 hectares is private and the other 11286 is communally or publicly owned.

 Hydrography

 Its water resources are the rivers: La Pasión, Río de Gómez, Los Cazos, Ponche Grande and la media luna; streams: El Salto, Barranca Verde, El Ruido, Cuate, Barranca, Los Puentes and La Cuesta; The Springs: Barranca los Hoyos, Paso Blanco, La Pasión y Boca de Tinieblas.

 Climate

 The climate is subtropical highland, with dry, mild winters.
-The average annual temperature is 21°C(69.8°with maximum of 25.7°C (78.26°F) and minimum of 7.1°C(44.78°).
+The average annual temperature is 21°C (69.8°F with maximum of 25.7°C (78.26°F) and minimum of 7.1°C (44.78°F).
 The rainfall recorded between June and September, with an average rainfall of 982 millimeters.
 The average annual number of days with frost is 52.6.
 The prevailing winds head south.